LogitsAI/beta/docs/architecture.md

 # Architecture

-This page describes the internal architecture of the Logits AI platform.
+This page describes the internal architecture of the Logits platform.

 You don't need to understand these implementation details to use the platform, and you should expect that the details could change without notice.